Adds a title and a description for a data set stored as .omv-file for the statistical spreadsheet 'jamovi' (https://www.jamovi.org)

 Value

-a data frame (only returned if fleOut is empty) where the order of variables / columns of the input data set is re-arranged
+a data frame (only returned if fleOut is empty) where a description and a title are added to the input data

 Details

-• The aim of this function is to add a title and a data set description to jamovi data files.
-Two typical use cases would be (1) to help creating data sets to be used in teaching (i.e., either creating or using data sets in R, and afterwards adding a description to those), and (2) to provide ”properly described“ data when publishing in a repository such as the OSF).
+The aim of this function is to add a title and a data set description to jamovi data files.
+Two typical use cases would be (1) to help creating data sets to be used in teaching (i.e., either creating or using data sets in R, and afterwards adding a description to those), and (2) to provide "properly described" data when publishing in a repository, e.g., the OSF).

 See also